 Let me help you and/or your child develop healthy coping skills to manage these difficult life transitions.

-Young people have taught me that the following traits are common in kids and teens who’ve experienced the loss of a “significant other” through death or divorce:
+People have taught me that the following traits are common in all who’ve experienced the loss of a “significant other” through death or divorce:

 - They may believe the death or divorce was their fault